 - ¼ cup lower-sodium soy sauce or tamari (must be lower sodium or the noodles will be overly salty)

-- 2 Tbsp. toasted sesame seeds (sub 1 to 2 tsp. toasted sesame oil)
+- 2 Tbsp. toasted sesame seeds (or 1 to 2 tsp. toasted sesame oil)

-- Fried or soft-boiled egg for serving (optional)
+- Fried or soft-boiled eggs for serving (optional)

 - Chili oil for garnish (optional)